jonlpersson/ed-latimore/site/_posts/2023-01-18-how-to-mature-as-a-man.md

 But planning and making contingencies help you take an offensive approach to be less blindsided and avoid hard times.
 This prepares you for your problems instead of tip-toeing through life in fear of them.

-For example, you know that eventually, your car will have an issue, someone will throw a party, something in your home will break, etc...
+For example, you know that eventually, your car will have an issue, someone will throw a party, something in your home will break, etc…

 So you learn to budget for these “random” occurrences.